 Overall Grade: A-

 If you fly Southwest, this is a card to get and keep.
 For everyone else, this is probably a card to get and not keep.
-Take advantage of the great sign up bonus and Companion Pass through 2019.
+Take advantage of the great sign up bonus.
 If you fall in love with Southwest (very possible) and start flying them more regularly then keep the card.
 If not, drop it before your next annual fee comes due.
 Either way, this is a great way to fly the family to Disney on your next vacation.